Dominoed/skiptow/README.md

 1. Clone the repository.
 2. Run `flutter pub get`.
-3. Set up Firebase project and Firebase CLI.
+3. Set up a Firebase project and install the Firebase CLI.
-4. Connect Flutter to Firebase using `firebase_options.dart`.
+4. Configure `firebase_options.dart` for your Firebase project.
 5. For web:
-   - Add Google Maps API key in `web/index.html`.
+   - Add your Google Maps API key in `web/index.html`.
    - Deploy using `firebase deploy`.
 6. For Android/iOS:
-   - Add Google Maps API key in platform-specific configs.
+   - Add your Google Maps API key in the platform specific config files.
-   - Run using `flutter run`.
+   - Run the app with `flutter run`.
 7. Deploy Cloud Functions:
    - From the `functions` directory run `npm install`.
-   - Deploy using `firebase deploy --only functions`.
+   - Deploy with `firebase deploy --only functions`.

-## Next Steps (Planned)
+## Next Steps
-- Real-time messaging system (in development).
-- Admin dashboard (future feature).
-- Payment processing (future feature).
+- Payment processing integration
-- Improved UI/UX enhancements.
+- Additional UI/UX improvements